Information Regarding Maricopa County Including the Metropolian Area of Greater Scottsdale, Arizona

 If you're an investor or you're buying the house as a second home, that isn't such a big deal.
 But if you intend to move into the home, having the transaction fall apart at the last minute puts you at a serious disadvantage.
 Think about it ... your lease is up and your moving truck is loaded.
 You get the picture, and it's not pretty, for this surely would create a very stressful situation for a family.
 You'd have to make quick choices about where to live, and start looking for another home to purchase.

 Both bank-owned homes and short sales will give you the opportunity to do a home inspection, upon which the sale is contingent.
 Bank-owned properties are sold in "AS IS" condition, so expect that they will make absolutely NO repairs.
 Also, since the seller (the bank) has never lived in the home, they have no real knowledge of what may or may not be a problem situation with the property.
 It's the old "buyer beware" situation.
-This isn't to say there aren't some great deals to be bought in the Scottsdale market ... there certainly are some great buys!
+This isn't to say there aren't some great deals to be bought in the Phoenix market ... there certainly are some great buys!
 Just be certain to hire an ASHI-certified home inspector and find out up front what your added expenses will likely be after you close on the home.
 In this circumstance, no surprises is a good thing.

 With many short-sale properties, the seller has no money to do any repairs, so it puts the potential cost of repairs on the buyers' shoulders.
 On the positive side, the seller often has lived in the home or is still living there, and has full knowledge of the home's condition.
 The seller can tell you if the AC has been replaced or if there've been any plumbing problems, roof issues, etc. ALWAYS have a home inspection should buy a short sale property.